Readless

 "

 If your objective is to reduce weekly reading hours, app choice alone is usually not enough.
-Add a summary layer and compare outcomes against your current process at Readless pricing or in our Readless vs Feedly comparison.
+Email overload decreases overall productivity by up to 40% according to industry research, so adding a summary layer on top of your chosen reader often delivers more time savings than switching readers.
+Compare outcomes against your current process at Readless pricing or in our Readless vs Feedly comparison.

 ProfileBest Starting OptionWhy